lilab-bcb/cumulus/docs/hashing_cite_seq.rst

 	  - "gs://fc-e0000000-0000-0000-0000-000000000000/my_demux_dir"
 	  -
 	* - genome
 	  - Reference genome name.
-If not provided, scCloud will infer the genome name from data
+If not provided, cumulus will infer the genome name from data
 	  - "GRCh38"
 	  -
 	* - demuxEM_min_num_genes